Steel is the foundation of blade quality.

 it includes some amount of slags and many voids like bubbles.
 And the carbon

-content is not even in parts.
-These characters are come from the low temperature
+content is not homogenized in parts.
+These characters are come from the

 So it is impossible to use tamahagane as just it is for blade.

 Then smith takes the fold welding to refine it.
 By heating in the forge,

 slags in tamahagane becomes melting.
 Pounding work squeezes the melting

 slags out of the tamahagane block, and shuts the bubbles.
 Smith makes heating,

 pounding, and folding again and again.
 Many times heating and pounding

 squeezes slags well, and many times folding spreads the carbon content